HALES LOCATION GOLF COURSE - OPEN TO THE PUBLIC

 Soft Spikes Required: Yes

 Dress Code: Proper golf attire required.
-No blue jeans, No cut offs, Collared shirt required
+No cut offs, Collared shirt required

 Groups Welcome: Yes